bbauska/TUMx-DWAPNx/README.md

 navigation has been loaded as an unordered list with one list item and then h tag to the home and then we have the extension of a base, which is the <b>home.pug</b> with the h1 title here is the title and the p paragraph, a nice paragraph.
-So, with this part, we have covered also the last part of our application.
-We have seen the views and in the previous videos we have seen the models and the controls.
-I invite you to look more at our code together with me in the demonstration, which is going to follow this video.
+With this part, we have covered also the last part of our application.
+We have seen the views and in the previous lesson we have seen the models and the controls.
+I invite you to look more at our code together with me in the demonstration, which is going to follow this lesson.

 <h3 id="ch3-7">3.7 Summary Module 3 - Server-side JavaScript (1:00)</h3>